angomezu/Cloud-Based-BI-ETL-Automation-for-Real-Estate-Company/README.md

 The ETL process is responsible for both the initial historical data load and the ongoing daily synchronization of new data.

 #### **Initial Historical Backfill Strategy**
 A significant challenge at the project's outset was retrieving the complete history of all leads and their associated actions dating back to **2018**.
-The noCRM.io API had a hard limit of **2,000 requests per day**, and with each lead potentially having hundreds of individual actions, a purely API-based backfill was mathematically impossible.
+The CRM API had a hard limit of **2,000 requests per day**, and with each lead potentially having hundreds of individual actions, a purely API-based backfill was mathematically impossible.

 To overcome this, a **hybrid strategy** was implemented:
 1.  **Initial Lead Ingestion:** A Python script (shown below) was used to paginate through the API and download the core data for every lead from all three company offices.
 This captured the primary lead details and the *last known action* for each and insert it in a local database.
-2.  **Full Action History Load:** We then requested a complete, one-time database export (as a file) directly from the noCRM.io support team.
+2.  **Full Action History Load:** We then requested a complete, one-time database export (as a file) directly from the CRM support team.
 This file contained the full action history for every lead.
 3.  **Manual Data Ingestion:** Using the command-line interface for PostgreSQL, this historical action data was manually uploaded and inserted into the `action_history` table in the **Render** database.

 This approach successfully recreated the entire lead history by merging the manually uploaded data with the live data being captured by the webhooks, creating a complete and accurate historical record.

 ### Ongoing Data Synchronization via Webhooks

-After the initial historical backfill, all ongoing data updates are handled in **real-time using webhooks** configured between noCRM and the Flask API hosted on Render.
+After the initial historical backfill, all ongoing data updates are handled in **real-time using webhooks** configured between CRM and the Flask API hosted on Render.
 This approach bypasses the need for daily API calls, ensuring that any change in the CRM is reflected in the PostgreSQL database within seconds.

 Four key webhooks are configured for each of the three company offices, which trigger on specific CRM events.
 Each webhook populates a corresponding table in the database to log the event and store its full JSON payload for traceability.